-Trigger Finger is a form of tenosynovitis which results in the finger becoming bent in towards the palm of the hand.
+Trigger Finger is a form of tenosynovitis which results in your finger becoming bent in towards the palm of the hand.
+It can also occur in the thumb, known as trigger thumb.
+Here we explain the symptoms, causes, and treatment for triggering of fingers and thumbs.

 What is trigger finger?